gluetooth/lb-craft-field-output-gen/README.md

 1. Enter your file name (e.g. field-export.json)
 2. Confirm generation
 3. Done!
-(The HTML/Liquid snippets will be saved to output.liquid)
+(The HTML/Twig snippets will be saved to output.twig)

 ---
 ### Dependencies